Uzbekistan Energy Information

 Crude Oil Production

-In 2017, Russia started to supply oil to the country through the Omsk-Pavlodar-Shymkent pipeline.
-The volume amounted 12 Mt in 2018.
+In 2017, Russia started to supply oil to the country through the Omsk-Pavlodar-Shymkent pipeline (12 Mt).

 Interactive Chart Uzbekistan Crude Oil Production